wwivbbs/docs/docs/wwiv_4x_upgrade.md

 ####WWIV.INI sample that is included in the archive.
 [wwivini.5xx](wwivini.md)

-#### Update your configuration files using the new INIT
+#### Update your configuration files using the new wwivconfig
-From an elevated Command Prompt session, run INIT and verify all settings.
+From an elevated Command Prompt session, run wwivconfig and verify all settings.
 Please note, as mentioned above there have been many changes.
-One such change is that the instance configuration is now in wwiv.ini and no longer requires configuring each instance from INIT.
+One such change is that the instance configuration is now in wwiv.ini and no longer requires configuring each instance from wwivconfig.

 #### WWIVServer
 If you are using a 3rd party Telnet Server like Net2BBS, you may need to edit some parameters to launch the BBS.